nabulator/nabulator.github.io/src/minipad.md

 rubber or even velcro would be preferable.
 It's a work in progress after all.
-*Yes*, the wire contacts look like they could short and they did so I ended up smacking some electric tape in there but heat shrink tubes or more hot glue would have been just as jank solutions.
+*Yes*, the wire contacts look like they could short and they did so I ended up smacking some electric tape in there but heat shrink tubes or more hot glue would have been more permanent.

 ![underbelly](./img/pad2_electronics.jpg)